Director: Michael Dowse

 Through and through a Canadian production, from director Michael Dowse to screenwriter Elan Mastai to the playwrights of Toothpaste and Cigars, which he adapted (T.J.
 Dawe and Michael Rinaldi) to composer A.C.
-Newman (of The New Pornographers fame) to the setting of the same Toronto, Ontario streets I walked before my screening, The F Word is a quaint bit of real life infused with the usual rom/com quirks.
+Newman (of The New Pornographers fame) to the setting of the same Toronto, Ontario streets I walked before my screening, What If is a quaint bit of real life infused with the usual rom/com quirks.
 It hits every note: unrequited love, unspoken jealousies, excessive friend intervention, and the ubiquitous grand gesture to turn all the starts and stops into one glorious moment of pure bliss.
 It also, however, subverts that too—to a point—by admitting how creepy, selfish, and stalker-ish those types of fairy tale ideas are.

 Part of 2008’s Black List of screenplays, the film follows English transplant Wallace as he’s finally ready to put behind a cheating ex from a year previous.
 We see him on the roof of his sister’s (Jemima Rooper) house—where he lives in her attic—deleting the apologetic/remorseful voicemail he probably listened to every day since their break-up.
 He then heads to a party at friend Allan’s (Adam Driver).
 It’s there that he does his usual wallflower shtick, until a quiet moment at the fridge with magnetic poetry brings the host’s cousin Chantry into his life.
 They hit it off with easy conversation and cutely absurd humor and eventually run into each other at the door when both decide to leave without saying goodbye to anyone.